freebsd/freebsd-src/docs/LanguageExtensions.rst

 language features are available as an extension when compiling for a standard which does not provide them.
 The features which can be tested are listed here.

+Since Clang 3.4, the C++ SD-6 feature test macros are also supported.
+These are macros with names of the form ``__cpp_<feature_name>``, and are intended to be a portable way to query the supported features of the compiler.
+See `the C++ status page <http://clang.llvm.org/cxx_status.html#ts>`_ for information on the version of SD-6 supported by each Clang release, and the macros provided by that revision of the recommendations.

 C++98
 -----